The plural of anecdote is data.

 These elements provide additional constraints — and the really tough ones are often not the technological ones, but people’s habits and historical and institutional conventions.
 Thus, the right tool needs to fit not only to the task, but also to the environment in which the task takes place and to the person using it.

-Idea of ecological rationality (ER) (Todd, Gigerenzer, & the ABC Research Group, 2012) (where “ecological” means environmental fit, rather than “bio” or “green”): Triad of entities.
+Idea of ecological rationality (ER) (Todd et al., 2012) (where “ecological” means environmental fit, rather than “bio” or “green”): Triad of entities.
 Aim for a match between task, tool, and the user’s skills and capacities.

 Figure 1.7 shows that ER is a fit between three entities: